 How to read and write NFC tags

-This article provides information on how to read and write NFC tags, as well as the best NFC tag reader and writer apps for Android and iPhone.
+This article explains how to read and write NFC tags, recommends the best NFC tag reader/writer apps for Android and iPhone, and covers how to use NFC Tools.

 How to read NFC tags